-- iv.
-Sample barcode label and seal number(s); - v.
-Required laboratory information on the Sample; - vi.
-Any irregularities in notification or Sample Collection procedures; - viii.
-Player comments or concerns regarding the conduct of the Sample Collection, if applicable; - ix.
-Name and signature of the Player; - xi.
-Name and signature of the interpreter, parent or guardian, if applicable; and - xii.
-Name and signature of Sample Collection Personnel who witnessed the Sample provision. - e.
+- i.
+Name and signature of Sample Collection Personnel who witnessed the Sample provision. - j.
+If applicable, name and signature of the Blood Collection Specialist who complete the blood Sample provision. - 5.
 The Player shall sign the DPF(s) to indicate her satisfaction or dissatisfaction with the Sample Collection procedures, and that Sample Collection Personnel conducted the Sample Collection in accordance with the Program.
-If deviations are alleged, the Player shall be required to provide another Sample, repeating the procedures in subsections 2, 3, and 4 of Section F of this Exhibit "A" (as necessary). - f.
-The Sample Collection Personnel shall provide the Player with a copy of the DPF(s) signed by her. - 6.
-Players are prohibited from using a computer, cell phone, audio or visual recording device or taking photographs while in the Doping Control Station.
-The Sample Collection Personnel shall confiscate from a Player any device capable of assisting the Player in engaging in any of the above-described prohibited activities.
-Any confiscated devices shall be returned to the Player upon her departure from the Doping Control Station, after she has completed the Sample Collection process.
-In the event of an emergency, only Sample Collection Personnel and/or the Administrator are authorized to make contact with parties outside the Doping Control Station.
+If deviations are alleged, the Player may be required to provide another Sample, repeating the procedures in Section F or G of this Exhibit "A" (as necessary). - 6.
+The Sample Collection Personnel shall provide the Player with a copy of the DPF(s) signed by her. - 7.
+Players are prohibited from using a computer, cell phone, audio or visual recording device for purposes of taking photographs or recording or documenting anything while in the Doping Control Station.
+If a Player engages in any of the above-described prohibited activities, the Sample Collection Personnel shall temporarily confiscate the Player's device.
+Any confiscated devices shall be returned to the Player upon her departure from the Doping Control Station after she has completed the Sample Collection process.

-G. Post-Test Security and Transport
+I. Post-Test Security and Transport

-- 1. Post-Test Security - a.
-All Samples collected shall be forwarded by a reputable delivery service for analysis to the designated WADA accredited laboratory.
+1. Post-Test Security

-b.
+- a.
+All Samples collected shall be forwarded by a reputable delivery service for analysis to the designated WADA accredited laboratory. - b.
 The Testing Agency shall use its SCAN system technology to ensure that the documentation for each sealed Sample is completed and securely handled.
 Sample Collection Personnel shall ensure that this system is properly followed.